s-alad/c-chain/README.md

 # c-chain
-A mediocre implementation of a blockchain from scratch in C++
+A mediocre implementation of a pow blockchain from scratch in C++